In putting together this list of the best sustainable clothing brands we tried to be inclusive as possible but we had to make some hard decisions.

 Kotn makes quality essentials, ethically made from authentic Egyptian cotton, their cotton being a dying industry from big corporations opting for cheaper lower quality options.

-By working directly with cotton farming families in Egypt, they want to rebuild the industry and offer you quality products made of quality material.
+By practicing fair trade and working directly with cotton farming families in Egypt, they want to rebuild the industry and offer you quality products made of quality material.